Lake George (New South Wales): Aquatic Life

 The aquatic ferns Marsilea hirsuta and Azolla filiculoides grow in Lake George.
 Rushes and sedges growing at Lake George include the clustered rush (Juncus vaginatus), dwarf rush (Juncus capitatus), thread rush (Juncus filicaulis), jointed rush (Juncus articulatus), tall sedge (Carex appressa), acute sedge (Carex acuta) and Lhotsky's flat sedge (Cyperus lhotskyanus).

 Wildlife recorded from Lake George includes the mountain galaxias (Galaxias olidus), the red percher dragonfly (Diplacodes bipunctata), snake necked turtle (Chelodina longicollis), pelican (Pelecanus conspicillatus), yabby (Cherax destructor), water rat (Hydromys chrysogaster), a water snail (Bullastra lessoni), freshwater mussel (Alathyria profuga) and the spotted marsh frog Limnodynastes tasmaniensis.
-The Murray cod and Golden perch have been introduced when lake levels are high.
+The Murray cod and golden perch have been introduced when lake levels are high.

 Activities

 Lake George is the site of an experimental scientific wave behaviour platform established by researchers from the Civil Engineering department of the Australian Defence Force Academy in Canberra.

-Lake George has been a popular fishery at times, after high water levels and stockings of fish.

 Since the 1960s hang gliders have been flown from the escarpment when easterly winds form standing waves.
 Pilots can then fly along the length of the lake.
 Unpowered model aircraft are also flown from this area, and powered models are flown from the lake floor.

 Wine grapes are grown along the western edge of the lake, on the escarpment.
 Sheep are grazed on the lake when it is dry or nearly so.